Postal codes in Sweden: Format

 The Swedish postcode system is based on a five-digit number combination, divided into two groups of three and two digits.
 The principle of numbering is that the lower the postcode, the further south the place is located.
 Excluded from the principle are postcodes beginning with number 1, which represent the capital city, Stockholm.
 Mail delivery centers are divided into two-, three-, and five-digit positioning groups depending on the size of the geographical place.
 The two-position group has larger varieties, whereas the smallest belongs to the five-digit positioning group.

 According to the system, a space shall be inserted between the third and fourth digit.
 Earlier recommendations said that a double space should be placed between the postcode and the geographic location and that the geographic location should be written in capital letters.
-A single space is now the norm and capital letters are not required any more.
+A single space is now the norm and capital letters are not required anymore.

 A typical address would look like this: